How Pelinka Can Redeem Himself and Get Lakers’ Organization Back in Sync

 6. Trade THT, Nunn, and Pick for Stretch Five Center

-The last three years, the Lakers alternated between two-big lineups with traditional centers like JaVale McGee or Dwight Howard and small-ball-on-steroids lineups with Anthony Davis or LeBron James as stretch fives.
-Considering how the Lakers’ small lineups have been getting killed in the paint and on the boards and the persistent injuries to James and Davis, the Lakers should seriously consider returning to the two-bigs formula.
+The last three years, the Lakers alternated between two-bigs lineups with traditional low post centers like JaVale McGee or Dwight Howard and small-ball-on-steroids lineups with Anthony Davis or LeBron James as stretch fives.
+Considering how the Lakers’ size challenged lineups have been getting killed in the paint and on the boards and the persistent injuries to James and Davis, the Lakers should seriously consider returning to the two-bigs formula.

-Considering injuries that have derailed this and last season’s teams, the Lakers should rethink their front court and look to trade for a modern stretch five center who can both protect the rim and stretch defenses.
+Considering the injuries that have derailed this and last season’s teams, the Lakers might want to rethink their front court and look to trade for a modern stretch five center who can both protect the rim and stretch defenses.

 If you enjoyed this article and want to share your ideas and comments with other Lakers fans, please join us at Lakerholics.Com.